ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Stop current session**: `<leader>st`

-: Stops the current session when ++space+"s"+"t"++ is pressed in normal mode.
+: Stops the current session when pressing ++space+"s"+"t"++ in normal mode.

-These mappings allow you to manage sessions in Neovim quickly and efficiently, without having to use the standard Neovim commands.
+These mappings allow for the management of sessions in Neovim quickly and efficiently, without having to use the standard Neovim commands.
 For example, you can load the last saved session without having to type `:SessionLoadLast`.

 ### Search and Replacement

 These customized mappings help simplify search and replacement operations, reducing the time spent searching for text.
-This allows you to work more efficiently and accurately, with the ability to perform searches and substitutions quickly and individually, and to maintain control over the text and its formatting.
+You can use these mapping to work more efficiently and accurately, with the ability to perform searches and substitutions quickly and individually, and to maintain control over the text and its formatting.

 : **Enables/disables Spectre**: `<leader>R`

-: Activates or deactivates the search and replace mode provided by *nvim-spectre* when ++space+"R"++ is pressed in normal mode.
+: Activates or deactivates the search and replace mode provided by *nvim-spectre* when pressing ++space+"R"++ in normal mode.

 : **Current word search**: `<leader>rw`